mainej/re-stated/examples/README.md

 There are two examples of strategies for tracking HTTP requests.

-Both examples are split into two pieces.
-The first is a namespace that aids in starting a generic request and tracks whether it succeeds or fails.
-The second is a re-frame component that uses the tools in that namespace to make one particular request.

 ### Clearing requests

 Sometimes you want to show a spinner while a request is in progress, then